sleepun/sleepun/README.md

-- 👋 Hi, I’m @sleepun
+- 👋 Heyo, I’m @sleepun.
-- 👀 I’m interested in gaming
+- 👀 I’m interested in gaming.
-- 🌱 I’m currently learning javascript
+- 🌱 I’m currently learning javascript, python, and looking into typescript.
-- 💞️ I’m looking to collaborate on a discord bot
+- 💞️ I’m looking to cure myself of Lost Ark
-- 📫 How to reach me - discord sleepun#2376
+- 📫 How to reach me - discord: sleepun#2376

 <!---
 sleepun/sleepun is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.